Activiti/activiti-cloud-examples/CONTRIBUTING.md

 * `assertThat(actual).isEqualTo(expected);` instead of `assertEquals(expected, actual);`
 * `assertThat(myList).containsExactly("a", "b", "c");` instead of `assertTrue(myList.contains("a", "b", "c"));`

+To easily differentiate between unit and integration tests the following naming convention should be used:
+ * a `unit test` java class should end with `*Test.java`
+ * an `integration test` java class should end with `*IT.java`

+This will help if we want to be able to skip either unit tests or integration tests.

 Branches naming convention
 --------------------------
 If you are creating branches directly in the [main repository](https://github.com/Activiti/Activiti), this is